 Conclusion

--Bright and capable of daytime viewing on screens up to 120 inches.
+• With its impressive brightness, it’s capable of daytime viewing on screens up to 120 inches.

--Out of this world color performance with true coverage of 107% REC.2020.
+• Its color performance is unparalleled, achieving true coverage of 107% REC.2020.

--Improved contrast with nice Laser dimming trick.
+• Enhanced contrast with a clever Laser dimming trick.

 Just like I have promised, I’m giving you the settings that I have personally applied to my own LTV-2500 for you to try.
 You have nothing to lose…